patternfly/patternfly-org/packages/v4/patternfly-docs/pages/landing-pages/extensions/extensions.md

 ---
-id: Extensions
+id: About
-title: About
+title: Extensions
 section: extensions
 sortValue: 1
 ---

-# Extensions
+# About

 Extensions are complex solutions that utilize multiple PatternFly components.
 They span products and platforms to drive consistent experiences across a user’s journey.